 Again, I was also heartened to receive many questions on the writing process, which I always enjoy answering.
 I’m shown here with seniors Gabrielle Freitas (left) and Sarah Morrison during the book signing that followed.

-And coming up in April: a visit to Everett High School!
+A visit to Everett High School!

 Founders Day at Roxbury Latin